NavdeeepSinghh/Data-Generation-using-Modelling-and-Simulation-for-ML/README.md

 ## 🤖 Machine Learning Models Used

-The problem is formulated as a regression task.
+The problem is formulated as a **regression task**.

-Models trained and evaluated:
+The following models were trained and evaluated:

 - Linear Regression
 - Ridge Regression